SonQBChau/sonqbchau.github.io/src/pages/posts/install-django.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: 'How to install Django for development'
+title: 'How to install Django for development on MacOS'
 published: 'March 27 2023'
+modified: 'March 04 2024'
-tags: [python, web, django]
+tags: [django]
 ---

+Your blog post is well-structured and informative.
+I've made a few corrections and suggestions for clarity and accuracy.
+Here's the revised version:

+---

 ## Step 1: Create a Project Directory

-The first step is to create a new directory and navigate to it.
-Replace `project_name` with the name of your project.
+The first step is to create a new directory for your project and navigate into it.
+Replace `project_name` with the actual name of your project.

 ```bash
 mkdir project_name